jens-maus/amissl/README.md

 A port of the OpenSSL tool is also included.
 It is a "command line tool for using the various cryptography functions of OpenSSL's crypto library from the shell".
-A detailed documentation for the OpenSSL tool is included in the archive.
+A detailed documentation for the OpenSSL tool is included in the archive and can also be reviewed [online](https://www.openssl.org/docs/man1.1.1/man1/openssl.html).
+A sample openssl.cnf file is also included, along with the CA.pl helper script, both of which aid the certificate generation features of the OpenSSL tool.

 ## Requirements